Introduction

 Initial Setup

-To setup your on-prem deployment environment and successfully run Deepgram products for the first time, the guides in the "On-Prem Deployments" section will take you through step by step.
+To setup your deployment environment and successfully self-host Deepgram products for the first time, the guides in this "Self-Hosted Deployments" section will take you through step by step.

 Starting with this guide, you can use the "What's Next" section at the bottom of each page to take you from one guide to another until you have a working environment.
 Unless specifically indicated, each step in a given guide is required - skipping steps will leave you with an incomplete or broken environment.

-As an example workflow, if you have a bare-bones deployment on AWS for a Proof-of-Concept, you would complete the following guides in order:
+As an example workflow, if you have a bare-bones deployment using Docker on AWS for a Proof-of-Concept, you would complete the following guides in order:

 At the end of these guides, you should be able to make an inference request, and our proof-of-concept is complete!